Alcohol Can Disrupt Gene Expression

 Tequila on the Carnivore Diet

 Tequila is another carbohydrate-free spirit distilled from the fermented juice of the blue agave plant.
-Pure tequila, especially those labeled "100% agave," is the best choice to avoid added sugars or other additives that could interfere with the Carnivore diet.
+Pure tequila, especially those that are labeled "100% agave," is the best choice to avoid added sugars or other additives that could interfere with the Carnivore Diet.

 Avoid mixto tequilas, which can contain up to 49% non-agave sugars.
 The most popular types of tequila are:

 - Blanco (Silver) Tequila: Clear and unaged, bottled immediately after distillation or aged for less than two months in stainless steel or neutral oak barrels, with a pure agave flavor